(Last updated: 20 August 2021, 10:50)

 Plan your travels well

-It is important that you plan your travels well if the test is to be less than 72 hours old when entering your destination.
+It is important that you plan your travels well if the test is to be less than 48 or 72 hours old when entering your destination.
 This means that it is appropriate to take the test at the beginning of the week and then plan travels within three days.
 Please bear in mind that it takes approximately 48 hours for your test results to arrive.
 Avoid planning travels on a Sunday, Monday or Tuesday as you will find it difficult to show a sufficiently fresh test result since tests are usually not analysed during weekends.

 You are obliged to follow the Public Health Agency of Sweden's guidelines when travelling and avoid unnecessary travelling.
 Read the authority's information: If you are planning to travel

-Currently, all employees and stipends/scholarship holders (including their family members) are exempt from the entry ban and can travel to Sweden if they can show a valid residence permit spanning over 3 months or more.
+Employees and stipends/scholarship holders (including their family members) are exempt from the entry ban and can travel to Sweden if they can show a valid residence permit spanning over 3 months or more.
 Entry into Sweden for reasons of studying are also exempt from the ban.

 Visit the following page, but be aware that more recent updates can be available elsewhere: